Calmanning/csm_portfolio_homework3/README.md

 i wonder if I relyed on Bootstrap's mechanics too much; more CSS elements could have been included in the layout design possibly improving the code's overall segmentation and scanability.

 Using classes /id's psuedo classes were used to include/improve some of the portfolio's accessability.

+### Note
+The colors in this iteration of the site are really...gross (for lack of a more nuanced term).
+While color palletes, and well-defined images are important, the primary function (and subsequent display) has been to feature layout and element placement using html & css.
+What I'm trying to say is, I'm sorrry if all the yellow on the site hurts your eyes.
+And thanks for understanding!